'The Staircase' on HBO Max: Episode 5 Release Date and Your Questions Answered

-HBO Max recently debuted The Staircase, a gripping miniseries that centers on the life of novelist Michael Peterson and the suspicious death of his wife, Kathleen.
+The Staircase, a gripping miniseries that centers on the life of novelist Michael Peterson and the suspicious death of his wife, Kathleen, is now streaming on HBO Max.
 The drama stars big names like Colin Firth, Toni Collette and Sophie Turner, and it currently has a score of 95 on CNET sister site Metacritic.

 The first three episodes arrived last week, and a fourth premiered Thursday.
 If you're caught up, you might have questions about when we'll get to don our true crime detective hats again for episode 5, or what happened in Peterson's real-life trial.
 We're here with answers.